snowdj/geocompr/14-eco.md

 Fog oases are one of the most fascinating vegetation formations we have ever encountered.
 These formations, locally termed *lomas*, develop on mountains along the coastal deserts of Peru and Chile.
 The deserts' extreme conditions and remoteness provide the habitat for a unique ecosystem, including species endemic to the fog oases.
-Despite the arid conditions and low levels of precipitation of around 30-50 mm per year on average, plants can survive, by 'combing out' fog.
+Despite the arid conditions and low levels of precipitation of around 30-50 mm per year on average, plants can survive by 'combing out' fog. <!-- what is 'combing out' and is there a different way to say this that could be more easily understood by someone new to the subject? e.g. plants survive by absorbing moisture from fog  ... -->
 This fog, which develops below the temperature inversion caused by the cold Humboldt current in austral winter, provides the name for this habitat.
 Every few years, the El Niño phenomenon brings torrential rainfall to this sun-baked environment [@dillon_lomas_2003].
 This causes the desert to bloom, and provides tree seedlings a chance to develop roots long enough to survive the following arid conditions.